ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Conversely, buffer over-read means that read processing might read more than it should.

-We mainly focus on buffer overflows in this exercise.
+We mainly focus on stack buffer overflows in this exercise.

+If you are curios how memory in `heap` works, take a look for [this page](https://samwho.dev/memory-allocation/) [^15].

 ### Understanding the stack